 Excessive intake of carbohydrates creates a diet disaster that typically results in weight gain and health conditions.
 Excess carbohydrate intake triggers the fat storage hormone insulin and insulin tells your body to store and generate more fat.
 More importantly, it also prevents your body from burning fat that is already stored.

 When insulin is constantly elevated, because of a metabolic disorder or because of chronic ingestion of nutritionally empty dietary carbohydrates, the body stores fat and blocks fat from being used as energy.
-This metabolic situation prevents weight
+This metabolic situation prevents weight loss, promotes weight gain, and contributes to fatigue and low energy levels.

 Reducing nutritionally-empty carbohydrates such as – sugar, processed junk foods, and white flour products, will reduce both calories and carbohydrates and may provide health benefits that go beyond weight loss.